boristsr/gdcorner-website/_posts/2019-06-10-EvaluatingProjectDependencies.md

 ## So, what did I choose?

 Despite all my warnings above, I did decide to roll my own vector and matrix library.
 The library totals around 100 lines.
 I’ve written basic vector and matrix classes several times before so I had a decent understanding of the work involved.
-After a while it was going to take longer to find the perfectly library than just writing my own.
+After a while it was going to take longer to find the perfect library than just writing my own.

-When I went through the same process for an Image IO library I chose [Pillow](https://pillow.readthedocs.io/en/stable/) as it was a significantly smaller library, it fit my needs, it is well supported, it’s license is permissive and I definitely didn't want to be spending significant amounts of time deciphering the JPEG or PNG formats.
+When I went through the same process for an Image IO library I chose [Pillow](https://pillow.readthedocs.io/en/stable/) as it was a significantly smaller library than NumPy (~4mb), it fit my needs, it is well supported, it’s license is permissive and I definitely didn't want to be spending significant amounts of time deciphering the JPEG or PNG formats.

 ## How do you evaluate your libraries?